Txythread/smiscasm/README.md

 | x98  | Other       | Uncategorized error                                                       |
 | x99  | Internal    | Internal issue; sorry.
 Please file a report                               |

-The x means 1...9, usually it'll be a **1**.
-The other numbers are only there for debugging in case one issue might arise from different points in the code.
+*The x means 0...2, usually it'll be a **1**.
+The other numbers are only there for debugging in case the same issue might arise from different points in the code.*

 ## Further Info
 Run smiscasm with the `--help` flag for more info.